-- Is serious, and potentially a criminal offence. - Could put students in the school at risk. - Is violent. - Involves students being forced to use drugs or alcohol.
+- Is serious, and potentially a criminal offence. - Could put students in the school at risk. - Is violent. - Involves students being forced to use drugs or alcohol. - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of inappropriate intimate imagess and semi- inappropriate intimate imagess)

+See guidance KCSIE Part five: Child-on-child sexual violence and sexual harassment for more information about child-on-child abuse.
 Procedures for dealing with allegations of child-on-child abuse.
 If a student makes an allegation of abuse against another student:

 - You must record the allegation and tell the DSL, but do not investigate it. - The DSL will contact the RHoS and if necessary, the local social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence. - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s). - If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
+This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s).

+If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any disciplinary measures against the alleged perpetrator.
 We will ask the police if we have any questions about the investigation.